morganstanley/binlog/doc/Internals.md

 The data flow of Binlog entries in a simple application is shown above.
 Each Producer owns a SessionWriter.
 Through the SessionWriter, Producers add EventSources (metadata) directly to the Session, and write Events (data) to a single-producer, single-consumer queue, wrapped by a Channel.
-Every Channel is owned by a Session.
+Every Channel is co-owned by a Session and a SessionWriter.
 The Consumer reads the metadata from the Session, and the data from the Channels of the Session, and writes them to the OutputStream.
 The Producers ands the Consumer can be any user defined actor (thread, coroutine, fiber, etc.) - there's no hidden actor run by the Binlog library.

-If a SessionWriter fills up the queue of its Channel, by default, it allocates a new Channel, and closes the old one (see the second SessionWriter above).
+If a SessionWriter fills up the queue of its Channel, by default, it allocates a new Channel, and closes the old one (see the second SessionWriter above), by dropping the owning reference to it.
 The Consumer, after fully consuming the closed Channel, will deallocate it.

+A Channel is said to be closed, if it is exclusively owned by a Session.
 When a SessionWriter is destroyed, the owned Channel becomes closed.
 Like before, the Consumer, after fully consuming the closed Channel, will deallocate it.
 On the diagram above, such an orphan Channel can be seen, waiting to be fully consumed